In Tears Over School- The Struggling Learner

 P.S.
 Update on our daughter now.
 Learning was so much easier for her once K had gone through the program (about 6 months worth) High school work was no longer a struggle.
 K. graduated high school in 2019 and went on to become a Master Esthetician.
 She was one of the top students in the class.
 She now works out of her home (her own spa) and thoroughly enjoys it.

-Michelle Osborn is the owner and founder of Homeschooling Teens Successfully and Yellow House Book Rental, specializing in providing homeschool curriculum for rent or purchase, as well as counseling and guidance for homeschool families.
+Michelle Osborn is the owner and founder of Homeschooling Teens Successfully and Yellow House Book Rental, specializing in providing homeschool curriculum as well as counseling and guidance for homeschool families.
 She is a wife, a 22-year homeschool veteran, and mom of four children and six grandchildren.
 Two of her children are now entrepreneurs, running their own successfully businesses.
 Michelle’s passions include serving by leading worship at her church and encouraging homeschool moms through one on one, social media and speaking engagements.
 She has found her niche in helping parents homeschooling their teens through the high school years and on to pursue their dreams.

 Yellow House Book Rental links to many different sources within our blogs.
 A link does not equal an endorsement.
 We cannot guarantee the content of each site (especially its ads).